yioannides/fedora-resolve/README.md

 # fedora-resolve

+> [!IMPORTANT]
+> Regressions are very likely, due to changes in API or libraries becoming deprecated.

 ## Introduction

 This is a Davinci Resolve auto-installation script for Fedora 40+, that also includes AMD GPU fixes, as well as a h.264 video encoder plugin fix (for exporting only) and a transcoding script for the free version of Resolve.